List of BanG Dream! characters: Yukina Minato

 Yukina Minato (湊 友希那, Minato Yukina) is the leader and singer of Roselia who takes everything in regards to music very seriously.
 She has sung for as long as she can remember, taking inspiration from her father whose burgeoning music career ended after he was forced to abandon making his own music and sell out.
 Although she is usually cold and stoic, she would show her softer side to people she eventually warms up to.
 She and Lisa have been best friends since childhood.
 Outside of the band, she is a first-year music student at Yotsuba after previously attending Haneoka Girls' High School.
 Yukina also secretly loves cats.

-Prior to Roselia's formation, Yukina was a solo performer at various live houses in the area who sought to form the perfect group to perform at Future World Fes.
-Despite the band's early success, Yukina secretly holds meetings with agents to expedite her entry into Future World Fes on her own, resulting in a falling-out when Ako and Rinko find out.
-Upon realizing her personal motives had hurt the others and her desire to keep the group together, she declines the agents' offers and continues performing with Roselia.
-The band later plays at the Sweet Music Shower event, but a poor performance prompts Yukina to revert to her colder nature in an effort to restore their sound, leading to Ako running away.
-Upon attending a Poppin'Party concert, she realizes she and her bandmates had lost pride in themselves, and resolves to rediscover that feeling and love for being part of Roselia.
-After the band hosts a self-sponsored show, Yukina is approached by Chiyu about becoming Roselia's producer but is rebuked, sparking a one-sided grudge between the latter and Roselia.
-After Chiyu challenges Roselia to enter the Girls Band Challenge and to a Battle of the Bands, Yukina agrees to participate despite her group's intentions to focus on Future World Fes, feeling that the events would help Roselia grow.
-A successful show at Future World Fes allows her to realize that she has finally surpassed her father and created her own identity as a musician.

 Aina Aiba portrays Yukina, while Olivia Swasey is her voice actress in the dub.